giovannitoto/cosin/README.md

 ## Usage

-See the [vignette](https://github.com/giovannitoto/cosin/tree/master/doc/intro.html) for an example of the package usage.
+See this [vignette](https://github.com/giovannitoto/cosin/tree/master/vignettes/intro.Rmd) for an example of the package usage.